Susan Sto Helit: Powers and abilities

-Despite being Death's Granddaughter by adoption, Susan has inherited certain of his abilities: She can "walk through walls and live outside time and be a little bit immortal."
+Despite only being Death's Granddaughter by adoption, Susan has inherited certain of his abilities: she can "walk through walls and live outside time and be a little bit immortal."
 As well as being able to find any living creature, Susan can sense whether or not an entity is human.
 She can understand the intentions of the Death of Rats even though she cannot directly interpret its speech, and has the ability to use her grandfather's voice to command or intimidate others.
 This speech is indicated, similar to Death's, "by small caps"; however, unlike those of her grandfather, the words which Susan speaks in this voice are often (if not always) enclosed within quotation marks, particularly in Hogfather.

 Susan has inherited Death's perfect memory, which includes the ability to "remember the future", and an instinctive knowledge of the nature of Death's work, which gives her considerable assistance during her brief time doing her grandfather's job in Soul Music.
 In order to keep her from going insane, her mind represses much of the knowledge provided by this memory, but even so, parts of it occasionally permeate her consciousness, generally manifesting as premonitions or intuitive insights into forthcoming events.
 In Hogfather, she states that the fragmented nature of such foresight makes the power largely unhelpful.

 Like Death or experienced witches, Susan can make herself completely unnoticeable to ordinary people if she so chooses, though anyone who "can see what's really there", such as Albert or Mustrum Ridcully, who are used to such things, are still able to see her if they concentrate and she is not actively trying to avoid their specific notice.
 During her time at Quirm College, she unconsciously used this power to avoid being asked questions in subjects in which she had no interest, such as Literature and History.
 Unfortunately, this caused the teachers of these subjects to believe that Susan was not attending their classes, and she was reported to the headmistress on several occasions.
 She solved this problem by using her power to erase the headmistress' memory of her supposed misconduct.